 The course descriptions below are intended to provide a general overview of each course.
-For information about how each course fits within your curricular plan, please visit the Degree Requirements page, or contact Dr. Laurie Grobman ([email protected]).
+For information about how each course fits within your curricular plan, please contact the Program Chair. or speak with your Academic Advisor.

 ENGL 110 - Newswriting Practicum - Practice in writing and editing articles for the campus newspaper.

 ENGL 211W - Introduction to Writing Studies - Students explore contemporary theories and issues about writing in order to understand writing as a skill and a complex object of study in various professional contexts. (required)

 ENGL 212 - Introduction to Fiction Writing - Written exercises and short readings in the elements of fiction writing; the writing of at least one short story.